 Surrounding yourself with winners is also one of the most effective ways to find inspiration and strategies that work.

-Keep in mind there are many variations on how to apply the seven ways to end procrastination and not every method will work for every person.
+Keep in mind there are many variations on how to end procrastination and not every method will work for every person.
 Success is also based on one’s learning style and preferences, as well as on one’s personality type.

 - If you are an audial learner, you would probably have more success listening to an audio book on your iPad via Audible.